 The Women's Studies Program offers a prestigious Writing Award each year.
-The winning essay is chosen in a blind competition: two faculty readers from widely different fields read all the submissions, which can come from any field as long as they have a Women's Studies focus in either subject or methodology.
+The winning essay is chosen in a blind competition: two to three faculty readers from widely different fields read all the submissions, which can come from any field as long as they have a Women's Studies focus in either subject or methodology.
 We usually have a substantial and strong field of contenders for the $100 prize.

 Emma A. Lyons, 2019

 "Whoring Out: Themes of Resistance and Inclusivity Among Women’s Rugby Players"

 Honorable Mention, 2019: Kierstin G. Conaway for her paper "China’s One-Child Policy: The Effects on Women’s Sphere"

 "The Relentless Pursuit of the Black Female Body"

 Honorable Mention, 2018: Jayne Stone for her paper "A Beautiful Demise: Helga Crane's Body as an Agent of Both Mobility and Permanence"

 "Catholic Health Care on a Lutheran Campus: Examining the Merger between Wittenberg University and Community Mercy Health Partners"

 Honorable Mention, 2017: Joseph Sechrist for his paper "'Motionless Agony': Corporeal, Constricted Agency and Suicide in Butterfly Burning"